-\wedge only partially distributes, since the left-hand sides specify the splitting of the data into a context and subdata, whereas the right-hand sides specify two splittings that need not coincide.
-Although the T-axiom of ML is derivable, the 4-axiom stating that $\Diamond \Diamond P \Rightarrow \Diamond P$ is not; see the Step model in Example 2.6 for a countermodel.
-In Zarafty's thesis [16], he studies CL extended with a context connective corresponding to context composition and the two right adjoints.
+The connective \land only partially distributes, since the left-hand sides specify the splitting of the data into a context and subdata, whereas the right-hand sides specify two splittings that need not coincide.
+Although the T-axioms of ML are derivable, the 4-axiom stating that $\diamondsuit\diamondsuit P\Rightarrow \diamondsuit P$ is not; see the Step model in Example 2.6 for a counter-model.
+In Zarafty's thesis [21], he studies CL extended with a context connective corresponding to context composition, and the two corresponding right adjoints.
 The 4-axiom does hold in this extension, and the somewhere modality corresponds more closely to our structured-data intuition.